siddhartha-gadgil/DeptWeb/_events/2021-07-29-dilip-patil-farewell.md

 Cohen--Macaulay  domain, and by the theorem of Kunz it is Gorenstein if and only if the semigroup $S$ is symmetric.
 Barucci, Dobbs and Fontana introduced pseudo-symmetric numerical semigroups.
-This concept was generalized by Barucci and Fr\"oberg, who introduced almost symmetric numerical semigroups.
+This concept was generalized by Barucci and Fr&ounl;berg, who introduced almost symmetric numerical semigroups.
 The corresponding semigroup ring is called almost Gorenstein.
 One can define almost Gorenstein rings not only in dimension
 $1$.
 A full-fledged theory in this direction has been developed by Goto,